TimKaboti/startup/README.md

 - [x] **User registration** - users can be created and are stored in a mongo database. unique user ID generated upon user creation.
 - [x] **User login and logout** - Users are given a unique json webtoken upon login. the token persists for 12 hours(events can take all day), and are saved to the database. upon logout, used tokens are sent to a blacklist in the database so as to not be reused. when the 12 hour timer expires, a token will be automatically removed from said blacklist so as to prevent a buildup of unneccesary data.(login and logout functionality works).
-- [x] **Stores data in MongoDB** - all competitor, and event data inclding crredentials, event, ring, match, and competitor details such as their score, are all stored in the mongo database.
+- [x] **Stores data in MongoDB** - all competitor, and event data including credentials, event, ring, match, and competitor details such as their score, are all stored in the mongo database.
-- [x] **Stores credentials in MongoDB** - user credentials, unique ID are stored in database.
+- [x] **Stores credentials in MongoDB** - user credentials, unique user IDs, and unique event IDs are stored in database.
 - [x] **Restricts functionality based on authentication** - many endpoints check for a users role as part of the authentification process, prohibiting certain users from making unauthorized actions.

 ## 🚀 WebSocket deliverable